 Through consultation, a new model for an Education Wellbeing Service is proposed as an evidence-based approach to meet the aims of maximising school attendance.
-It employs a joint up approach focussing on collaboration at all levels, to utilise resources within and between our establishments, learning communities in our localities and citywide to achieve positive outcomes for children and young people.
+It employs a joint up approach focusing on collaboration at all levels, to utilise resources within and between our establishments, learning communities in our localities and citywide to achieve positive outcomes for children and young people.
+The launch of this service will be August 2024 and will sit alongside the introduction of the Maximising Attendance policy.
+This service re-design also sits within the wider Inclusion Review and will align to this work.